Roger Michell: Career

 Next came his own adaptation of Daphne du Maurier's novel My Cousin Rachel, starring Sam Claflin and Rachel Weisz; the acclaimed documentary Nothing Like a Dame for the BBC, featuring Joan Plowright, Maggie Smith, Eileen Atkins, and Judi Dench; the euthanasia-focused family drama Blackbird with Kate Winslet, Sam Neill, Susan Sarandon, Rainn Wilson, Mia Wasikowska, and Lindsay Duncan; and The Duke, with Helen Mirren and Jim Broadbent, which premiered to universal acclaim at the 2020 Venice Film Festival.
-There is one more cinema film to follow.
+His final film, Elizabeth: A Portrait in Parts, a documentary about Queen Elizabeth II, was released in 2022 for her Platinum Jubilee.

-Personal life
+Personal life and death

-Michell was married to the actress Kate Buffery and they had two children: Rosanna Michell who became a theatrical agent and Harry Michell, writer, director, and actor.
+Michell was married to the actress Kate Buffery; they had two children.

 After his divorce from Buffery, he married Anna Maxwell Martin.
-They had two daughters, Maggie and Nancy.
+They had two daughters.
 Maxwell Martin confirmed in 2020 that she and Michell had separated.

-Roger Michell died on 22 September 2021, at the age of 65.
+Roger Michell died from a heart attack in Hitchin, Hertfordshire, on 22 September 2021, at the age of 65.